ExploiTR/WinMod/README.md

 6.Opens menus without delay.

 ### 2. temp-kill.exe : File in the repo:
-→ Put the file in C:\Users\%username%\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup .Each time computer starts it will ask for password and will clear all temporary files in C:\Windows\Temp and C:\Users\%username%\AppData\Local\Temp.
+→ Put the file in C:\Users\%username%\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup.
+Each time computer starts it will ask for password and will clear all temporary files in C:\Windows\Temp and C:\Users\%username%\AppData\Local\Temp.
 I've also uploaded the bat file to make you see the code and if your windows working drive isn't C:

 ## AND SOME OTHER WAY :